alexandreos/Olapic-SDK-iOS/README.md

 1. Add `pod 'Olapic-SDK-iOS', '~>2.0'` (or whatever [version specification](http://guides.cocoapods.org/using/the-podfile.html#specifying-pod-versions) you desire) to your Podfile.
 2. Run `pod install`.
 This will download the necessary files.
-3. In your main target, add a Run Script build phase to execute `Pods/Olapic-SDK-iOS/exportenv.sh`.

 Again, make sure you add the script to your main target (your app or library), not your test target.